 Most students will likely work with their advisor in a class that the advisor teaches and that is central to the student's field of interest.
 Where this is not possible, the student and advisor might discuss other classes that the student has taken, and determine which of them are most similar to something the student might eventually like to teach.
 Then the student could, with the advisor's approval, approach the faculty member who teaches that class and inquire about doing a 302 the next time the class is taught.
-The course must be an undergraduate class (EDUC 1-189).
+EDUC 302 must be paired with an undergraduate class (EDUC 1-189).